Sonnet 190

 All vestitures of beauty you do wear,

-The colors that you own, no sylph would dare,
+The hues you own, no sylph would ever dare,

-To mimic in brash paint with brushes dun.
+To paint in prayer with brushes soft and dun.

 That loveliness that in your heart does dwell,